RockyDamico/firstgit/readme.md

 # First Git

-Trying to figure it all out
+Trying to figure it all out!